virtualelephant/Project-SignalWave/python/linux-system-metrics/README.md

-# Ubuntu System Metrics Collector
+# Linux System Metrics Collector

 A lightweight Python application that runs on an Ubuntu VM, gathers detailed system metrics, and pushes them into InfluxDB.